Notes on Innocence

 I’m not convinced that this is an accurate picture of human development.
 Haven’t we always been interpreting reality through a variety of hypotheses and generalizations?
 Haven’t we always been a tangled mess of mixed motives?
 But assuming for the sake of argument that there’s some core of truth to this interpretation, how can one navigate this process of maturing innocence well?

 But maybe there are some part-way measures we can take.
 Is it a good practice perhaps, in conversation, to increase one’s credence of literal, earnest, straightforward interpretations of what other people say?
 I’m skeptical.
-Maybe for some people at some times, something like this would be a valuable corrective (obviously, for example, people suffering from things like paranoid delusions or delusions of reference).
+Maybe for some people this would be a valuable corrective (obviously, for example, people suffering from things like paranoid delusions or delusions of reference).
 But rich human conversation relies so heavily on non-literal statements and on intimate, complex tangoes of ambiguity, intuition, and analysis.
 Even if you could take everything at face value, you’d still have to interpret questions like “why are they telling me this particular set of things? in this particular order?” the answers to which cannot be found in the statements-as-given.
 Meeting your conversation partner half-way with your best guess of what they mean to mean is an important way of showing that you care and are paying attention.
 “Do I have to spell it out for you?” is a way of expressing frustration towards someone who doesn’t seem to be putting in that effort.
 I’m not even sure that The Literal Meaning of a typical statement in conversation is a thing.
 We somehow have to be open to a variety of interpretations, some of which our partners in conversation might not even themselves be aware of (it’s not unheard of for someone to understand us better on some occasion than we understand ourselves), without putting our words in their mouths or planting our ideas in their heads.

 Wash that innocence back in

-For example, to become a Christian is to be “washed… in the soul-cleansing blood of the Lamb” and is often accompanied by a ritual baptism that is supposed to wash away one’s sins.
-(The “born again” metaphor also implies a kind of reset back to the innocency of infancy.
+For example, to become a Christian is to be “washed… in the soul-cleansing blood of the Lamb”[15] and is often accompanied by a ritual baptism that is supposed to wash away one’s sins.
+(The “born again” metaphor also implies a reset to the innocency of infancy.
 With these, and with its practices of justification and sanctification, Christianity seems particularly optimistic about our ability to regain lost innocence.)

 Affected or defensive innocence